RedExpertAlliance/katacoda-scenarios/oci-course/monitoring-metrics-alarms-on-oci/step6.md

 Make some noise to trigger the alarm

 We will download the files that were created earlier in this scenario, all of them in rapid succession (within one minute).
-This traffic will generate metrics that should the alarm to be triggered.
+This traffic will generate metrics that should trigger the alarm.
 ```
 FILENAME=helloWorldFile$LAB_ID